France

 Research and Innovation

-• Development of key enabling technologies (especially AI) and medtech applied in health & care.
+• Development of key enabling technologies (especially AI) and MedTech applied in health & care.

 • Data infrastructure and interoperability, including development of digital tools.

-• R&D in the field of chronic & rare/niche diseases, specifically in the field of oncology, Alzheimer, diabetes and endiometrioses, including in EU-context (e.g. Horizon Europe and French IPCEI proposal on Health).
+• R&D in the field of chronic & rare/niche diseases, specifically in the field of oncology, Alzheimer, diabetes and endometriosis, including in EU-context (e.g. Horizon Europe and French IPCEI proposal on Health).
 R&D in the field of vaccines.

 • R&D and innovative solutions in the field of healthy ageing.